 Being made of fired clay, however, the clay tiles can easily crack or break.
 Before listing your property on the market check for the following potential issues associated with terracotta roofs:

 - Broken or misplaced tiles

 - Porous tiles

 Clay tiles are usually hard and quite durable.
 Still, being exposed to Perths extreme conditions could result in cracked broken or fretted tiles.

 Such tiles should be replaced immediately to avoid leaks.
 Avoid walking over the tiles at any cost.
 If you want to inspect them, use a ladder and visual from the gutter line instead of climbing on the roof unless you are trained to do so, a good way to check your Terracotta roof tiles is from the roof void, this way you can identify potential leaks from light penetrating, you will see tiles fretting and will also see signs of chemical delignification.

-If the tiles glazing is partially or entirely missing, this will surely affect the looks of your roof.
-In their naturally unglazed terracotta tiles, they are porous which tends to make them less resistant to the elements, easier to break, and to build lichen.
+If the glazing of the tiles is partially or entirely missing, this will surely affect the looks of your roof.
+In their naturally unglazed terracotta tiles, they are porous which tends to make them less resistant to the elements, easier to break and to build lichen.